aychen5/anniechen/posts/tips-for-fb-conjoints-2.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 In [PART 1](https://aychen5.github.io//anniechen/posts/tips-for-fb-conjoints.html), we reviewed some of the ways to fashion conjoint experiments on Qualtrics.
-There is one more (optional, but recommended) step before we move on to survey circulation through Facebook.
+There is one more (optional, but recommended) step before we move on to survey circulation through Facebook -- designing conjoints for mobile distribution.

+But first, an bligatory caveat, which should go without saying, but in case you skipped PART 1: I am not an app developer.

 ## PART 2: Optimizing Conjoints for Mobile Devices